Brian Capon (2022). Botany for Gardeners: An Introduction to the Science of Plants; Fourth Edition.

-The authors show and explain garden design "layers" that benefits wildlife without sacrificing aesthetics.
+The authors show and explain garden design "layers" that benefit wildlife without sacrificing aesthetics.
 “Layers” include: groundcovers, perennials, shrubs, understory trees, and canopy trees.
 Each layer is important ecologically.
-The book includes many examples with colorful photographs and describes ecological functions of plants featured in the book. -GL
+The book includes many examples with colorful photographs and describes ecological functions of plants featured in the book. –GL

 Douglas W. Tallamy (2009).
 Bringing Nature Home: How You Can Sustain Wildlife with Native Plants.